Frank Ocean introduces ‘Blonde’ and ‘Boys Don’t Cry’ magazine with open letter

 In Boys Don’t Cry, British novelist Ben Brooks published a silly piece titled “Kimchi,” or “Partial List of Misappropriated Hood Ornaments,” which follows an 11-year-old painting prodigy named Elliot Vostock.
 The article includes two portraits by British photographer Michael Mayren and an illustration by American visual artist Eric Yahnker.

-American photographer Jim Mangan captures Frank Ocean and his longtime friend Ray Buck driving amphibious all-terrain vehicles in the article “Crouching Tiger, Hidden Water Moccasin” in Ocean’s Boys Don’t Cry magazine.
+American photographer Jim Mangan captures Frank Ocean and his longtime friend Ray Buck driving amphibious all-terrain vehicles in a magazine article titled “Crouching Tiger, Hidden Water Moccasin.”
 Mangan captured the photo series along Red Creek near Perkinston, Mississippi, in 2015.

 In his new magazine, Boys Don’t Cry, Frank Ocean joins journalist Zing Tseng in interviewing composer Christophe Chassol and producer Om’Mas Keith in Paris, France.
 The foursome discusses music, identity, philosophy, and more.
-The piece features two paintings by visual artist Daniel David Freeman and photos by video director Nabil Elderkin.
+The piece also features two paintings by visual artist Daniel David Freeman and photos by video director Nabil Elderkin.

-In his new magazine, Boys Don’t Cry, Frank Ocean shared a verse and photographic series titled “Jumbo” that features his friend Ysham Jackson modeling outfits styled by fashion director Rita Zebdi.
-The series includes an image used on one of three magazine covers.
+In Boys Don’t Cry, Frank Ocean shared a verse and photographic series titled “Jumbo” that features his friend Ysham Jackson modeling outfits styled by fashion director Rita Zebdi.
+Notably, the piece includes an image that appears on one of three magazine covers.

-In his zine, Frank Ocean appears in a series by German photographer Wolfgang Tillmans titled “I’m a Morning Person,” captured in Berlin in January 2015.
-The piece includes four portraits, one of which is the cover photo of Boys Don’t Cry and its companion album, Blonde.
+In his zine, Frank Ocean models for German photographer Wolfgang Tillmans in a series titled “I’m a Morning Person,” captured in Berlin in January 2015.
+The piece includes four portraits, one of which appears on the cover of Boys Don’t Cry and its companion album, Blonde.

 The lyrics in Frank Ocean’s zine list an unfinished, 12-track sequence of Blonde, including two songs omitted from the final album.
 The most notable artifact is the unreleased song “Easy,” which has lyrical similarities to “Self Control” and the Endless track “Hublots.”
 Also present are unique versions of “Nights” and “White Ferrari,” as well as “Mitsubishi Sony” from Endless.